Skip to content

 Pipeline Overview

 The pipeline is structured into three main processes: handling 10x data and libraries, performing core secondary analysis, and running quality control.
 The key feature of the pipeline is its ability to detect CAR-positive cells by incorporating a dedicated reference processing step.
-For this step, the user simply provide a CAR sequence file .fasta and CAR annotation file .gtf, for which CAR+ cells should be detected.For detailed explanation see: References.
+For this step, the user simply provide a CAR sequence file .fasta and CAR annotation file .gtf, for which CAR+ cells should be detected.
+For detailed explanation see: References.
 Common CAR sequences and annotation information can be found in our Resource.

-Seurat Object Output
+4. ๐Ÿงช Merged Seurat Object

-The output of this pipeline is a merged Seurat object containing multi-modal single-cell data (RNA, VDJ and ADT assays) along with extensive metadata on cell type identity, quality metrices, cell cycle, and clonotype information, which serves the purpose of enabling detailed characterization and quality assessment of diverse cell populations from multiple samples.
+Provides a merged Seurat object containing multi-modal single-cell data (RNA, VDJ and ADT assays) along with extensive metadata on cell type identity, quality metrices, cell cycle, and clonotype information, which serves the purpose of enabling detailed characterization and quality assessment of diverse cell populations from multiple samples.
 For a detailed explanation please see: Seurat Output

 • Count-level metrics provide biological insights by quantifying CAR-positive cell frequencies at different immune cell populations.
 This allows the assessment of patient-specific variability or comparison across different condition, e.g. before vs. after CAR expansion, as well as a negative control from CAR-negative cell populations.